Children’s University – second trial

 Pupils: 3000 Schools: 150 Grant: £570,798

-Children’s University centres support schools to provide a range of learning opportunities, such as after-school clubs, projects and enrichment activities, and visits to destinations such as libraries, sports clubs, historic centres, museums, or anywhere that offers structured learning activities for children.
+Local Children’s University teams support schools to provide a range of learning opportunities, such as after-school clubs, projects and enrichment activities, and visits to libraries, sports clubs, historic centres, museums, or anywhere that offer structured learning activities for children.
+They also provide training and support to participating schools, and work with schools to validate in-school activities.
 Pupils use a Passport to Learning’ to record activities and hours, and these are rewarded by the collection of credits, certificates and graduations.
+Hours of participation are logged on the Children’s University Online (CUO) digital platform.

-Children’s University has been tested through a previous EEF trial.
+Children’s University has been tested through a previous EEF efficacy trial.
 This trial found positive impacts on Key Stage 2 maths and reading results equivalent to about 2 months’ additional progress.
 Small improvements were also seen for a range of non-cognitive outcomes, such as teamwork, social responsibility, and aspirations.
-These results had moderate security and provide initial evidence that well-supported enrichment activities can improve children’s academic and non-cognitive outcomes.
-Children’s University is listed as an EEF promising project.
+These results had moderate-low security and provided initial evidence that well-supported enrichment activities can improve children’s academic and non-cognitive outcomes.